Timoteoo/birthday-reminder/README.md

 # birthday-reminder

-Birthday reminder made with React.
+Birthday reminder made with React, uses `useState` hook.

 ## How to run